alissongaliza/Clojure-ABC/README.md

 - Learn Clojure syntax
 - Integrate the project with third-party libraries
 - Build a piece of a backend system with an API and database

+### Today's Menu
+This project integrates with a third party API called <food> and gives you recipes based on which ingredients you have in your fridge.

+### How does it work
+Add ingredients to your fridge, ask for recipes and there you go!